Low Pay In State Legislatures Means Some Can't Afford The Job

 Mike Dudgeon, chief technical officer at the video game company Hi-Rez Studios, is retiring from the Georgia General Assembly after six years as a state representative because he struggled to balance his professional and political commitments.

-"Some people suggested that I sort of do the phone-it-in-thing and keep my seat in the legislature and just do the bare minimum, just go down and vote and kind of do that," said Dudgeon.
+"Some people suggested that I sort of do the phone-it-in-thing and keep my seat in the Legislature and just do the bare minimum, just go down and vote and kind of do that," said Dudgeon.
 "But I just can't do that, it's not my personality.
 If I'm going to do anything I'm going to do it well."

 No raise in sight

-In Georgia, there's no sign lawmakers will get a raise anytime soon..
+In Georgia, there's no sign lawmakers will get a raise anytime soon.

 "I'm not in favor of increasing legislative pay," said David Shafer, a leader in the Georgia Senate.
 "I don't know that anyone serves in the General Assembly because of the pay, and I don't know that we would attract a better legislator if the pay were higher."